 The Department of Veterans’ Affairs agreement recognises that the provision of treatment to Department of Veterans’ Affairs patients may occasionally be sub-contracted to a private hospital or facility.
 Where that private hospital or facility is contracted to the Department of Veterans’ Affairs, and claims for the service, the Department of Veterans’ Affairs will pay the facility directly through their payment arrangements with Medicare Australia.
 Under these circumstances, the public hospital cannot also claim payment separately for the treatment provided.

 Subcontracting for Transition Care is exempt from this requirement as public hospitals do not directly bill the Department of Veteran’s for this service

 Health services should ensure medication reviews (including self-management) are completed prior to discharge by the clinical pharmacist or doctor for patients.

 The Veteran Affairs Pharmaceutical Advisory Centre can be contacted on 1800 552 580

 To arrange home and personal care services for eligible veterans, health services must contact the National Veterans’ Home Care assessment agency (1300 550 450).
 Discharge aids and equipment for veteran patients must be provided to facilitate safe discharge for a period of thirty days post discharge.
-For further information contact the Rehabilitation Appliances Program (RAP) schedule at the or phone 1300 550 457 (metro) or 1800 550 457 (rural).
+For further information contact the Rehabilitation Appliances Program (RAP) schedule at the Department of Veterans’ Affairs or phone 1300 550 457 (metro) or 1800 550 457 (rural).